ioccc-src/winner/bugs.md

 will seemingly wait for input exactly because it is waiting for input.
 See the README.md file or look at the source.

 Although the name of the program suggests it prints prime numbers this is not the case.
 This is by design.
 See the author's comments for more details or better yet look at the code and if necessary try it out.
 Please do not try and fix this.

 A crash in the program is known as well.
 This is also a feature.
-Please do not try to fix the crashing of this code.
+Please do not try to fix the crashing of this code except to challenge yourself (if you think that it'll be worth your two second fix :-) ).
+If you do fix it please do not make a pull request.

 ## 2000 rince